-After making a mark from his mid-western hometown then breaking out in Quasi Skateboards ‘Mother’ (2017), Justin Henry is one of todays most promising skateboarders.
+After making a mark from his mid-western hometown then breaking out in Quasi Skateboards ‘Mother’ (2017), Justin Henry has become one of today’s most promising skateboarders.
 Here, he talks Ohio pride, the importance of video parts and Quasi’s upcoming project in an interview spanning his recent yet prolific career.

 Words by Farran Golding with photography by Dakota Mullins and Andrew James Peters.
-Additional images courtesy of Mike Chinner, Pep Kim and Quasi Skateboards.
+Additional images courtesy of Mike Chinner, Pep Kim and stills from Mother by Quasi Skateboards.
 (Above: Mullins)

 It was snowed over in Columbus, Ohio when Justin Henry booked a trip out of his hometown to finish an upcoming video part.
 “Of course when I land here, spring hits,” he tells me, laughing, over the phone from L.A. – “I’ve got, like, one trick I need to get.
 Then I’m going right back home.”